PugCharleS/challenge/readme.md

 2. Enter to that directory with **"cd ./{name of the directory}"**
 3. Type **git clone https://github.com/PugCharleS/challenge.git**
 4. Enter to the directory that has created inside so **"cd ./challenge"**
-5. In the terminal type the next command **"npm init"** this should download any library that is required to execute the code.
+5. In the terminal type the next command **"npm i"** this should download any library that is required to execute the code.
 6. In the command line enter node **./scripts/index.js** to execute the code
 7. And you are good to go.